Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control: CO-enriched ML pipeline

 In this paper, we predict artificial requests by sampling from a request distribution calibrated on historical data, which has proven to yield state-of-the-art results within related online algorithms \citep[cf.][]{Alonso-Mora2017a}.
 To do so, we partition the fleet's operating area into a rectangular grid, divided into equally-sized squares, and refer to each square as a rebalancing cell.
 Each rebalancing cell comprises its own request distribution.
 We note that one can easily replace this sampling with a more sophisticated predictor.
 In this case, one could even avoid the usage of rebalancing cells.
 However, as the size of these cells is usually rather small, the resulting accuracy increase remains limited.

-\paragraph{ML-layer:} Given all the information available, we predict the weight~$\theta_a$ for each arc of the digraph using a generalized linear model

-where~$\phi(a,x)$ is a features vector, which depends on arc~$a$ and system state~$x$.
+\paragraph{ML-layer:} Given all the information available, we predict the weight~$\theta_a$ for each arc of the digraph using a generalized linear model,~$\theta_a = \langle w | \phi(a,x) \rangle,$ where~$\phi(a,x)$ is a features vector, which depends on arc~$a$ and system state~$x$.
+Here, the system state~$x$ can also incorporate historical information.
 Note that we detail the features used in Appendix~\ref{appendix:Features}.
 Intuitively, a weight on an artificial request's ingoing arc represents the learned reward of rebalancing to the location of the artificial request.

 \paragraph{CO-layer:} The \gls*{abk:CO}-layer solves the \gls*{abk:k-dSPP} on the \gls*{abk:CO}-layer-digraph~$D_{\theta}$.

 \paragraph{Decoder:} The decoder~$\mathcal{D}$ receives~$k$~disjoint paths, each representing a vehicle trip, and returns a dispatching and rebalancing action for each vehicle.
 When a vehicle path goes through~$r$, we dispatch the vehicle to~$r$ if~$r$ is an actual request, i.e.,~$s_r \in [t, t+1)$, and we rebalance the vehicle to the location of~$r$ if~$r$ is an artificial request, i.e.,~$s_r \in [t+1, t^{\text{pred}})$.
 We refer to the resulting \gls*{abk:SB} policy with~$\delta_{SB}$.